joegasewicz/pytask-io/README.md

     # Later we can use the `metadata` result to pass to `add_task`
     result = poll_for_task(metadata, tries=100, interval=60)

-    # Stop PytaskIO completly (This will not effect any units of work that havent yet executed)
+    # Stop PytaskIO completely (This will not affect any units of work that haven't yet executed)
     pytask.stop()

 ```